 27. Integrate your inventory management and order fulfillment systems.

 36% of retailers increased their customer conversation rate by making sure all sales and service channels integrated with each other.
 Identify the most significant system within your current ecosystem and seek out platforms to integrate and centralize these processes.

 28. Keep inventory and order information up to date.

 Forecasting is one of the most important aspects of running a successful restaurant.
-Tracking inventory and products, forecasting orders for future events in advance, and managing production are just some examples of how you can manage this area with success!
+Creating an inventory management plan such as tracking inventory and products, forecasting customer orders for future events in advance, and managing production are just some examples of how you can manage this area with success!